hburden/DAT255/README.md

 - Best practices for using new tools and technologies
 - Reflection on the relationship between *prototype*, *process* and *stakeholder value*
 - Relating your own process to literature and guest lectures
-- Evaluation of D1, D2 and D4
+- Evaluation of D1 - D4
 - KPI charts, 0-1p

 Each part worth 3 points has an allocation strategy where 0 represents failed delivery, 1 equals major remarks, 2 signifies minor remarks and 3 no remarks.
 Including sprrint retrospectives for all sprints gives 1 point, including the burn-down chart is also worth 1 point.